Toto Wolff

 Wolff began his motorsport career in the Austrian Formula Ford Championship and the German Formula Ford Series.
 He won his category in the 1994 24 Hours Nürburgring and later competed in the FIA GT Championship and Italian GT Championship.
 As an investor, Wolff founded Marchfifteen in 1998 and Marchsixteen Investments in 2004, initially focusing on Internet and technology companies.
 He specialises in strategic investments in medium-sized industrial and listed companies, which have included Williams F1 and German HWA AG.

 Early life

-Wolff was born on 12 January 1972 in Vienna to a Polish mother and a Romanian father.
+Torger Christian Wolff was born on 12 January 1972 in Vienna to a Polish mother and a Romanian father.
 His mother was a physician.
-Of Jewish heritage, he was baptised Catholic.
-He grew up in the city and was educated in the Lycee Français de Vienne, a prestigious French school.
+He grew up in the city and was educated in the Lycée Français de Vienne, a prestigious French school.
 Wolff's father was diagnosed with brain cancer when he was eight years old.
 His parents separated following his father's diagnosis.
 His father died of the disease when Wolff was 15.
+Wolff has spoken about how his father's battle with brain cancer during his childhood shaped his outlook on life and leadership.